-- 16. Other than stating that KRC's pilot Self-Determination program had been extremely flexible and permitted the Service Agency to provide supports and services which would otherwise not be available to consumers, no information was provided at the hearing about the program. - 17.
-The Service Agency admitted that it had previously authorized funding, pursuant to Claimant's IPP, for nutritional supplements under its pilot program.
+15. Other than stating that KRC's pilot Self-Determination program had been extremely flexible and permitted the Service Agency to provide supports and services which would otherwise not be available to consumers, no information was provided at the hearing about the program.

+16. The Service Agency admitted that it had previously authorized funding, pursuant to Claimant's IPP, for wood pellets under its pilot program.
 The Service Agency argued, however, since implementation of SDP by DDS, the Service Agency's ability to fund supports and services was subject to a number of restrictions.
-Included among the restrictions is a restriction that prohibits individuals from using their SDP budget to fund for food or utilities as "[t]here are regulations and law in place that disallow [KRC] to fund for food and utilities, services that were paid through the Pilot program for the past 7 years."
-(Exhibit D.) At the hearing, the Service Agency did not cite or produce copies of the "regulations and law" that the Service Agency contends prohibits the continued funding for food.6 The Service Agency also failed to present evidence that Claimant's nutritional supplements constitute "food" 7 for purposes of SDP.
+Included among the restrictions is a restriction preventing individuals from using their SDP budget to fund for food or utilities as "[t]here are regulations and law in place that disallow [KRC] to fund for food and utilities, services that were paid through the Pilot program for the past 7 years."
+(Exhibit D.) At the hearing, the Service Agency did not cite or produce copies of the "regulations and law" that the Service Agency contends prohibits the continued funding.7 The Service Agency further failed to establish any evidence that the wood pellets constitute "utilities" for purposes of the SDP.